BenjaminVerney/gestal-cloud-docs/docs/api/installations.md

 Authentication as integration installation use an [access key](/api/access-keys.html) to authenticate if you don't have one please [create an access key](/api/access-keys.html#create-an-access-key) into an integration installation first.

-Authenticate as an integrator by providing your _access-key_ as basic auth username value (leave password value empty) :
+Authenticate as an integrator by providing your _access-key_ as basic auth username value (leave password value empty).

 ### Example Request